stanford-mast/INFaaS/README.md

 - Run `./profile_model.sh <frozen-model-path> <accuracy> <dataset> <task> [cpus]` The script is interactive and will prompt you for information needed to profile your model.
 Once complete, it will output a configuration (.config) file.
-Upload this configuration file to your configuration bucket configured in the **One-time Setup**.
+Upload this configuration file to your configuration bucket configured in the [**One-time Setup**](https://github.com/stanford-mast/INFaaS#one-time-setup).
 Here is how you would do this with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html):
   ```
-  aws s3 cp mymodel.config s3://my-config-bucket/mymodel.config
+  aws s3 cp mymodel.config s3://your-config-bucket/mymodel.config
   ```
 - Pass the .config (e.g., *mymodel.config*, not *my-config-bucket/mymodel.config*) to `infaas_modelregistration` as the second parameter.